GFCI

 Possible Causes

-Moisture in equipment bay, Shorted heater element, Shorted pump motor, Damaged wiring insulation
+Moisture in the equipment bay, Shorted heater element, Shorted pump motor, Damaged wiring insulation

 How to Fix / Troubleshooting

 Safety first: Do not repeatedly reset a tripping GFCI without finding the cause.
-Risk of electric shock.
+There is a risk of electric shock.

-- Isolate components: A qualified technician can disconnect the heater, then pumps, then ozonator/UV one at a time to identify which component causes the GFCI to trip when re-energized.
+• Isolate components: A qualified technician can disconnect the heater, then the pumps, then the ozonator/UV one at a time to identify which component causes the GFCI to trip when re-energized.

-- Replace failed part: Common culprits are the Everlast heater element and jet pump motors.
-Replace any component that shows ground fault when tested with a megohmmeter.
+• Replace failed part: Common culprits are the Everlast heater element and jet pump motors.
+Replace any component that shows a ground fault when tested with a megohmmeter.

 Advertisements